5 Common Types Of Conflicts In The Workplace And Their Causes

 Task-Based Conflicts

 Conflict is an inevitable part of workplace life.
-While there are many types of conflicts, such as personality clashes, different opinions, and disagreements over goals, it is crucial to identify and address the source of conflict to prevent it from arising.
+While there are many types of conflicts in the workplace, such as personality clashes, different opinions, and disagreements over goals, it is crucial to identify and address the source of conflict to prevent it from arising.
 In this way, managers can resolve workplace conflicts healthily by finding a constructive way to fix them (either through negotiation or mediation).Resistance to Change

 Many workers resist proposed or implemented changes, especially if they feel that the changes will negatively impact their job.
 This can lead to various types of conflict in the workplace, as different groups of people fight against each other to protect their status quo.
 The best way to avoid this conflict is to understand why the workers resist change and then find ways to compromise and reach an agreement.
 If you compromise with your team and find a mutually agreeable solution, you can reduce workplace conflict and improve workplace efficiency.Unclear Job Expectations